Return to Work

 (iv) an executive officer, manager or director of an employer.

-(2) Notwithstanding paragraph (1)(o), stress that may be the result of an employer's decision or action relating to the employment of a worker including a decision to change the work to be performed or the working conditions, to discipline the worker or to terminate the worker's employment does not constitute an injury.
+(2) Notwithstanding paragraph (1)(v), stress that may be the result of an employer's decision or action relating to the employment of a worker including a decision to change the work to be performed or the working conditions, to discipline the worker or to terminate the worker's employment does not constitute an injury.

-Part IV COMPENSATION AND RIGHT OF ACTION
+Part V COMPENSATION AND RIGHT OF ACTION

-Section 54.1 Mitigation of injury
+Section 63 Mitigation of injury

-54.1 (1) A worker shall
+63. (1) A worker shall

 (a) take all reasonable steps to reduce or eliminate a permanent impairment and loss of earnings resulting from an injury;